HighlanderRobotics/Highlanders-Training/Stage-3-Writeups/Superstructure-Triggers.md

 ## Abstract

+This project is a [refactor of 8033s 2024 codebase](https://github.com/HighlanderRobotics/Crescendo/tree/superstructure-subsystem) to use an explicit finite state machine to control subsystems rather than simple Commands.
+This refactor would help with approaching the codebase and organizing behavior, but would add some amount of boilerplate and a m    onolithic file.

+## Procedure and Findings

 I started on this project after seeing [2974's](https://github.com/WaltonRobotics/Crescendo/blob/main/src/main/java/frc/robot/subsystems/Superstructure.java) and [5940's](https://github.com/BREAD5940/2024-Onseason/blob/main/src/main/java/frc/robot/subsystems/Superstructure.Java) code, and wondering if using explicitly defined states could help manage our code.
 These teams had a superstructure file which coordinated several subsystems based on a state machine.
 This allowed for complex control flow with less places for confusion.